-If correctly chosen and properly deployed, ediscovery automation technology that replaces manual tasks can lower costs while maintaining and even improving the quality of legal work.
+If correctly chosen and properly deployed, automated ediscovery technology that replaces manual tasks can lower costs while maintaining and even improving the quality of legal work. .
 This means that organizations can leverage this technology to accelerate legal work and ensure consistency when uploading data and preparing cases.
 In short, automation has the potential to transform law firms and corporate legal departments from what traditionally have been cost centers into profit centers.

 Evolving Ediscovery Pain Points

 Legal professionals abhor the laborious processes associated with the beginning of a project, such as data uploading, processing, and project setup.
 Many ediscovery vendors require data to be shipped directly to them for it to be uploaded.
 In other cases, vendors may request that data sharing can only occur via file transfer applications that require specific configurations, which can take a lot of time.

 It can be very time consuming to upload data and wait for slow software solutions to finish processing — error-handling, deduping, deNISTing, OCRing, and imaging all documents — assuming that the software is capable of doing all this.
 Many ediscovery solutions lack robust processing capabilities, leaving organizations to rely on third-party vendors to handle the processing, adding even more cost, time, and effort.